gromacs/gromacs/docs/install-guide/index.rst

 Portability aspects
 ^^^^^^^^^^^^^^^^^^^
-Here, we consider portability aspects related to CPU instruction sets, for details on other topics like binaries with statical vs dynamic linking please consult the relevant parts of this documentation or other non-|Gromacs| specific resources.

-A |Gromacs| build will normally not be portable, not even across hardware with the same base instruction set like x86.
-Non-portable hardware-specific optimizations are selected at configure-time, such as the SIMD instruction set used in the compute-kernels.
-This selection will be done by the build system based on the capabilities of the build host machine or based on cross-compilation information provided to ``cmake`` at configuration.
+A |Gromacs| build will normally not be portable, not even across hardware with the same base instruction set, like x86.
+Non-portable hardware-specific optimizations are selected at configure-time, such as the SIMD instruction set used in the compute kernels.
+This selection will be done by the build system based on the capabilities of the build host machine or otherwise specified to ``cmake`` during configuration.

 Often it is possible to ensure portability by choosing the least common denominator of SIMD support, e.g. SSE2 for x86, and ensuring